There’s a lot to know and a lot to consider.

 It’s critical that a house is priced appropriately when it’s first put on the market for sale.
 If you price too low, you won’t get as much money as you could have.
 But if you price too high, the house will languish.
 The longer a house sits on the market the less interest there is in it.
 If it takes you three months to bring your price down to the actual value then you are unlikely to get the kind of buyer excitement that could have driven the price up.

 Licensed real estate agents estimate the fair market value of a property by doing a Comparable Market Analysis (CMA).
-With this method, the agent uses the Multiple Listing Service (MLS) to locate the three (or more) homes that have sold in the last 6 months that are the most comparable to your home.
-Then they make adjustments for the ways in which your home is different from each of the others, and then average the adjusted values.
-The CMA adjustments are very subjective, and there is great variation between REALTORS® as to how much detail they include and the number and amount of the adjustments they make, so be sure to ask any prospective REALTOR® to explain their CMA in detail.
+With this method, the agent uses the Multiple Listing Service (MLS) to locate the three or more homes that have sold in the last 6 months that are the most comparable to your home.
+In this calculation the REALTOR® makes price adjustments to reflect the ways in which your home is different from each of the comparable homes they have chosen, and then they use those adjusted values to recommend a listing price.
+The CMA adjustments are very subjective.
+There is great variation between REALTORS® as to how much detail they include and the number and amount of the adjustments they make, so be sure to ask any prospective REALTOR® to explain their CMA in detail.

 Click here to request a no cost, no obligation CMA from Florida Coast Realty Partners, LLC.